-However, it is worth exploring the difference between a vegan diet and a whole food plant-based diet.
-It’s important to understand why you should aim to follow the latter.
+Firstly, it is important to understand the difference between a vegan diet and a whole food plant-based diet, and why you should aim to follow the latter.

 A vegan diet excludes all animal products including fish, eggs, and dairy just like a whole food plant-based (WFPB) diet.
 However, you find products in shops that are labelled vegan, such as Gingernut biscuits, Oreo cookies or many of crisps which are accidentally vegan.
 Also, the more recently available products like Ben & Jerry’s non-dairy ice creams and the many different faux-meats like Beyond Meat Burgers.